 Burping in A Corporate Setting

-Many people spend most of their day at work, so it is likely that some of the people who hear you burp will be your coworkers.
+Many people spend most of their day at work, so some of the people who hear you burp will likely be your coworkers.
 It is unfortunate when a business leader is addressing a crowd or speaking on television and a burp escapes.

 To make the best impression in that situation, they should apologize immediately.
-Good PR covers slights, at both the personal and professional level.
+Good PR covers slights, at both the personal and professional levels.